liancheng/yinxusen.github.io/source/_posts/2014-03-11-crazy-small-files-in-hdfs.markdown

 ## Background

-2 months ago, I intent to contribute a LDA algorithm to Spark, coordinate with my parallel machine learning paper.
-After I finished the core of LDA - the Gibbs sampling, I find that there are some trivial matters in the way of creating a usable LDA.
-Mostly, they are the pre-processing of text files.
-For the word segmentation, both Chinese and English, I wrap Lucene with a piece of scala code to support that, just like what [ScalaNLP](http://www.scalanlp.org/) does.
-But the input format traps me lots of time.
+2 months ago, I intended to contribute an LDA implementation to Spark, as part of my work of my parallel machine learning paper.
+After I finished the core part of LDA -- the Gibbs sampling, I found out that there were some subtle issues in the way of implementing a practical version of LDA.
+Mostly in input text files pre-processing.
+I wrapped Lucene with some Scala code to support Chinese and English word segmentation, just like what [ScalaNLP](http://www.scalanlp.org/) does.
+But the Hadoop input format issue bothered me a lot.

-The standard input format of Spark is from the interface called `textFiles(path, miniSplit)` in the `SparkContext` class.
-But it is a line processor, which digest one line each time.
-However what I want is a KV processor, i.e. I need an interface which can return me a KV pair (fileName, content) given a directory path.
-So I try to write my own `InputFormat`.
+The standard input format used by Spark is `TextLineFormat`, which appears in `SparkContext.textFiles(path: String, miniSplit: Int)`.
+But it is a line-based, which returns one text line per record.
+However, what I want is a KV processor, i.e., I need an interface which returns a bunch of KV pairs in the format of `(fileName, content)` given path to a directory containing all the input text files.
+So I tried to write my own `InputFormat`.

-Firstly, I try to use the `lineReader` and handle the fragments of blocks myself, later I find that it's both ugly and unnecessary, just as the code list below.
-I have to glue them together with a fixed seperator - '\n'.
+Firstly, I tried to use `LineRecordReader` and handle fragments of blocks by myself.
+Later I found out that it was both ugly and unnecessary, just as the code listed below.
+I have to glue them together with a fixed separator - `'\n'`.
 Instead of that, I use a more low level interface named `FSDataInputStream` to read an entire block once time.
 However, there are still some details need to be improved.
 Here, let's begin our explore.

 {% codeblock lineReader version RecordReader (the terrible version) - BatchFileRecordReader.java lang:java%}